The newest fashionable neighborhood.

 16, rue Chaptal.
 01 55 31 95 67.
 Closed Mon.

 A delightful little museum with a large collection devoted to the female writer George Sand, among others—but the surprise is the lovely garden café, which is inexpensive and charming for lunch, brunch or tea every day (in appropriate weather).
-Good place to start or end a tour of Montmartre.
+Good place to start or end a trip of Montmartre.

 (V) Les Pâtes Vivantes